 The rightmost icon on the projec toolbar will display the user menu as shown here:

-The user menu gives you access to functions for Documentation, Help desk resources, and User Settings.
-See User Settings for more information.
+The user menu gives you access to functions for Documentation, Help desk resources, User Settings etc. See User Settings for more information on all options.

 You will find the main toolbar located below the project toolbar with the following icons: